 Independent Lab Testing

-Like all our products our ashwagandha tincture comes back clean as far as heavy metals and bacteria are concerned.
+Like all our products, our ashwagandha tincture comes back clean regarding heavy metals and bacteria.
 You can find all our lab reports on the Lab Results tab.

 We’ve also tested our ashwagandha for withanolide content.
-This is just one grouping of the active ingredient inside ashwagandha, though of course, there is much more.
-Each dose of 1.5mL contains approximate 239 µg total withanolides.
+This is just one grouping of the active ingredient inside ashwagandha, though there is much more.
+Each dose of 1.5mL contains approximately 239 µg total withanolides.

 Dosage and How to Take Ashwagandha Tincture

-The taste it horse-like…just kidding!
+The taste is horse-like…just kidding!
 It is described as sweetish, bitter and astringent, with mucilaginous properties.
 Some people may find it off-putting but many people enjoy it.

 Various studies typically used a powdered extract dose of 300-500mg, though sometimes its from 2-6 grams.
 Usually, the bigger amounts are straight powdered roots and not an extract.
 There is not enough research to compare how these dosages compare to using tinctures.
 We encourage you to experiment and find what works for you.

 Please communicate with your physician prior to all supplementation, particularly if you currently take medications.
 An Ashwagandha tincture is not recommended to take in combination with sedatives, anti-anxiety drugs, or immunosuppressants.
 Please talk to your doctor before using if you take any of these or thyroid medication.